nareshbhatia/react-starter/README.md

 ## All Commands

 ```
-npm ci                   # install dependencies
-npm run build            # builds all workspaces
+pnpm build            # builds the prod bundle
-npm run clean            # deletes all build artifacts
+pnpm clean            # deletes all build artifacts
-npm run dev              # run the dev build
+pnpm dev              # runs the dev build
-npm run fix              # lints, formats and attempts to fix any issues (requires `npm run build` has been ran)
+pnpm fix              # lints, formats and attempts to fix any issues (requires `pnpm build` has been ran)
-npm run lint             # runs the linter on all workspaces, useful for debugging lint issues (generally `npm run fix` is preferred)
+pnpm lint             # runs the linter, useful for debugging lint issues (generally `pnpm fix` is preferred)
-npm run preview          # run the prod build
+pnpm preview          # runs the prod build
 ```